huzaifaair/AI-Plant-disease-Detection/README.md

-# AI-Plant-disease-Detection
+# AI-Plant-Disease-Detection-main
-Our AI Plant Disease Detection Project leverages the power of Artificial Intelligence (AI) to analyze images of plant leaves, identify diseases, and suggest solutions—all within seconds! 🎯 The system provides farmers and agricultural experts with a fast, reliable, and cost-effective solution for identifying plant diseases.
+ The AI Plant Disease Detection project uses deep learning to identify diseases in plant leaves through image analysis.
+By processing uploaded images, the model predicts the disease type with high accuracy and provides a confidence score.
+This tool aims to assist farmers in diagnosing plant diseases quickly and efficiently, reducing dependency on manual inspection.